Square-Root Cancellation, Averages over Hyperplanes, and the Structure of Finite Rings: General Finite Rings

 First, choosing $\tilde\chi$ to be the character from corollary \ref{lowerBoundSemisimple} we have that

 so that $|J|\leq (2C)^\frac{2}{d-1}$ is bounded.

-As $|J|\geq 1,$ we also have that for all nontrivial characters $\tilde\chi$ of $R/J,$
+As $|J|\geq 1,$ we also have that for all nontrivial characters $\tilde\chi$ of $(R/J)^d,$

 As $R/J$ is semisimple, by the proof of theorem \ref{semisimple}, there are only finitely many possibilities for $R/J$ other than a field.
-Coupled with the bound on $|J|$, we have shown that there are only finitely many finite rings $R$ whose $t$-Incidence-Salem numbers are at most $C$ whose semisimple part $R/J$ is not a field.
+Coupled with the bound on $|J|$, we have shown that there are only finitely many finite rings $R$ with $t$-incidence-Salem number at most $C$ and semisimple quotient $R/J$ not a field.